 Feel like you’d rather elope than succumb to certain wedding traditions?
 Trust us when we say that we’re completely with you.
 But no matter how empowered we are on a day-to-day basis, we sometimes need a little reminder that rules are meant to be broken (or discarded altogether).
-It turns out that there’s no rule saying you have to find your motley crew of bridesmaids matching dresses they all like and look good in—and we’re equally entitled to do as we please when it comes to our rings.
+It turns out that there’s no rule saying you have to find your motley crew of bridesmaids matching dresses they all like and look good in—and we’re equally entitled to do as we please when it comes to our engagement rings and wedding bands.

 Like everything else about your big day, the rings you indulge (and invest) in should celebrate your personal taste.
 These days, more and more women are taking the pressure off their significant others and selecting their own rings, and as a result, things are getting really creative when it comes to how we’re seeing them stacked.
-Need inspiration?
-Look no further: Today we’re sharing five modern ring pairings we love—from clashing metal colors to unique shapes—using stunning options from California-based jeweler Tacori.
+Need engagement ring and wedding band pairing inspiration?
+Look no further: Today we’re sharing five modern ring pairings we love—from clashing metal colors to unique shapes.

 Think your significant other is about to put a ring on it, or simply love looking at beautiful jewelry?
 Don’t go diamond shopping (or daydreaming) without reading this first.

 If you have classic taste but still want something a little less obvious, the answer lies in the diamond cut.
 Once you select the cut of the center stone (like this stunning emerald shape) for your engagement ring, use the same one for the diamonds around your wedding band.
 This polished look is elegant and timeless—a match made in ring-stacking heaven.

 In the spirit of breaking rules, why not stack three (or more!) bands together?
 Whether you simply can’t decide on just one wedding band or you want to give that family heirloom an updated twist, mixing and matching multiple bands creates a chic modern look.
 This rose gold set is especially enviable, if we do say so ourselves.